johnny-camby/react_todo_minimal_api/README.md

 # React Todo App Consuming an ASP.NET CORE Minimal API

-Guideline on how to run the application
+Guidelines on how to run the application

 First run the Minimal API application
 - Goto the folder containing the TodoApi Project File and open it's path in command prompt.
 Ex. `cmd D:\dev\vp_task\VPTodoAPP\TodoApi`
 - Then type `dotnet run` to start the API application.